ingambe/PracticumAAUDeepLearning/README.md

-# DeepLearningAAU
+# Practicium Deep Learning AAU

-This repo contains most of the slides, exercises and correction from the Practicum Deep Learning course at AAU
+This repo contains the slides and exercises from the Practicum Deep Learning course at the University of Klagenfurt.

+For any question/problem, please contact me.